joshjens/tvpython/README.md

 # Welcome

-This is the Django project for the Treasure Valley Python Users group, located in beautiful souther Idaho.
+This is the Django project for the Treasure Valley Python Users group, located in beautiful southern Idaho.

 This site is based on the pinax-account project.
 There are some changes to the structure based on Two-Scoops of Django best practices.